Characters: Bleach Arrancars

 - BFS: Wields a zanpakuto the size of a small skyscraper as an Arrancar.

-- But for Me, It Was Tuesday: Doesn't remember killing Ichigo's mother as he has eaten so many people throughout the years.
+- But for Me, It Was Tuesday: Doesn't remember killing Ichigo's mother as he only has a short-term memory.

 - Facial Markings: Comma-like marks under his mask's eye sockets, as well as on his actual face in Arrancar form.